-A mining contractor was to mine 250,000 tonnes (t) of product coal in 2010 and 1.1 million (M) t of product coal in 2011.
-It was assumed that the contractor would operate the owner's mining equipment in year 2011 on a fee basis.
-Mining has been done by an owner-operated mining team starting in year 2012.
+A mining contractor was selected to mine 250,000 tonnes (t) of product coal in 2010 and 1.1 million (M) t of product coal in 2011.
+The contractor would operate the owner's mining equipment in years 2011 and

+2012 on a fee basis.
+Mining was done by an owner-operator mining team in year 2012 and by Red Hill in subsequent years.

-Contract mining was completed using an 85 t backhoe loading 50 t capacity haul trucks.
-Since the initial mining was near the surface, the use of drilling and blasting methods was not employed.
-Use of a contractor allowed for sufficient time to purchase, manufacture and ship the owner-operated mining fleet to site in 2011 for operation in 2012.
+Mining was completed using 5.4 and 4.6 cubic meter backhoes loading 50 t capacity haul trucks.
+Since the initial mining was near the surface, drilling and blasting was not employed.
+Use of a contractor for the first year allowed for sufficient time to purchase, manufacture and ship the owner-operated mining fleet to site in 2011 for operation in 2012.

-The proposed "owner-operated" mining methodology is to employ conventional drill and blast techniques, using a rotary drill capable of drilling the blast holes in a single pass.
-A high mining recovery is anticipated.
-Dilution and losses of 0.10 m and 0.25 m per contact or parting respectively have been factored into the recovered tonnage figures.
-Loading and hauling will use 11.5 cubic metre (m) front end loaders, with 90.9 t rigid frame dump trucks.
-Track dozers are being used to clean coal-waste interfaces and thus minimise the losses and dilution.
+The proposed mining method was a basic truck-shovel operation employing drill and blast techniques for disaggregation.
+A high mining recovery was anticipated.
+Dilution of 0.10 m at contacts and losses of 0.25 m at partings have been factored into the recovered tonnage figures.
+Loading was done with 7.0 cubic metre (m3) front end loaders on to 25 t rigid frame dump trucks.
+Track dozers cleaned coal-waste interfaces to minimise the losses and dilution.
+As mining progressed, it was found that overburden could be removed directly with excavators ("free dig") such that drilling and blasting were not required and this method continued through the most recent mining.

-A fleet of support and maintenance equipment has been included to maximise availability.
-Considerable emphasis has been placed on good design and construction of mine haul roads and other infrastructure to ensure high productivity.
-Emphasis is being placed on training the local labour force for the unskilled and semi-skilled jobs.
-The majority of the managerial, technical and skilled staff are either ex-patriots or from other regions of Mongolia.
-Sites adequate for the disposal of waste rock and a suitable stockpile area for the high ash coal exist within the property in the immediate area of the open pit.
+A fleet of support and maintenance equipment maximise availability of the mining fleet.
+Mine haul roads and other infrastructure have been designed and constructed to ensure high safety and productivity.
+Emphasis was placed on training the local labour force for skilled and unskilled jobs.
+The majority of the managerial, technical and skilled staff are Mongolians (mostly local residents) with some management being ex-patriots.
+Sites adequate for the disposal of topsoil, waste rock (spoil), and a suitable stockpile area for the coal exist within the property in the immediate area of the open pit.